 More information on their Hearing Aid service can be found on the East Ayrshire Leisure website.

-With Edinburgh Library branches closed people who require hearing aid batteries should contact the audiology department at Lauriston Place either by phone on 0131 536 1637 (open 10am - 1pm and 2pm - 4pm) or email the audiology department.
+People who require hearing aid batteries in Edinburgh should contact the audiology department at Lauriston Place either by phone on 0131 536 1637 (open 10am - 1pm and 2pm - 4pm) or email the audiology department.
+If you are unable to do this, you can also send your yellow battery book to the address below:

 Glasgow Libraries are currently unable to replace hearing aid batteries face-to-face.
 This includes their Hearing Aid Community Support Service and Hearing Forces Service.
 They are supporting those who are deaf or have hearing loss through phone calls, emails and texts.